Dental Assistant Resume Example

 You might want to look at a few different dental assistant resume examples.
 This helps you spot what works for various settings, like pediatric, orthodontic, or oral surgery practices.

-I always suggest checking resumes from both entry-level and experienced dental assistants.
+I always suggest checking resumes from both entry-level and experienced dental assistants, and reviewing a cover letter can help you see what to highlight in your application.
 It gives you a clear sense of what skills and certifications hiring managers expect.

 There are tons of formats out there-chronological, functional, combo.
 Try out a few styles.
 You can always mix things up to highlight your EFDA skills and achievements.